 1099 Employee Benefits Freelancers Must Keep in Mind

 In the last decade, the world of work has changed dramatically.
-Talent is rapidly shifting from traditional nine-to-five office roles to what’s being called the “gig economy.”
+Talent is rapidly shifting from traditional 9-to-5 office roles to what’s being called the “gig economy.”
 People now have the choice to use their abilities to freelance and work independently.
 Instead of W-2 roles, more people are gravitating to 1099 roles.
-According to a report include MBO Partners, “by the year 2027, more than half of American workers (58 percent) will have had some experience as independent contractors.”
+According to a report include MBO Partners, “by the year 2027, more than half of American workers (58%) will have had some experience as independent contractors.”